sumnerevans/sumnerevans.com/content/posts/school/2023-hspc/index.md

 | **Advanced**    | Problem G, 5/46 (11%) solved/tries, 16% solve rate                                                  |
 | **Concept**     | union find or creative use of dictionaries                                                          |

-{{% note title="Problem Summary" %}}
+> [!NOTE] Problem Summary
+>

-Given a starting set of \(n\) colonies, and a set of proposed warp gates, determine which gates will be built, which are unnecessary, and which are impossible to build due to lack of funds.
+> Given a starting set of \(n\) colonies, and a set of proposed warp gates,

-{{% /note %}}
+> determine which gates will be built, which are unnecessary, and which are
+> impossible to build due to lack of funds.

 This problem requires that we efficiently keep track of _disjoint subsets_ of the colonies.